jamespratt/configuration-service/README.md

 ConfigurationService is a remote configuration service for .NET Core.
 Configuration for fleets of applications, services, and containerized micro-services can be updated immediately without the need to redeploy or restart.
 ConfigurationService uses a client/server pub/sub architecture to notify subscribed clients of configuration changes as they happen.
 Configuration can be injected using the standard options pattern with `IOptions`, `IOptionsMonitor` or `IOptionsSnapshot`.

 Configuration service currently supports hosting configuration with either git or a file system and supports publishing changes with Redis pub/sub.
+File types supported are .json, .yaml, .xml and .ini.

 ## Installing with NuGet